08:00

 The Climate Innovation Forum’s high-level programme convenes climate leaders and innovators to accelerate action and close gaps in implementation, investment and innovation between COPs during London Climate Action Week.

-In this opening segment, the UNFCCC and COP Presidencies will share their perspectives on the global climate action agenda, highlighting priorities and strategies to accelerate progress toward 2030.
+In this opening segment, the Executive Secretary of the UNFCCC and COP Presidencies will share their perspectives on the global climate action agenda, highlighting priorities and strategies to accelerate progress toward 2030.
 Speakers will explore how international commitments are being translated into tangible action, the opportunities for global collaboration, and the steps needed to meet the goals of the Paris Agreement.

 London, a global financial and cultural hub, alongside the UK, is uniquely positioned to take a leading role in the transition to a net zero, climate-resilient, nature-positive future.
 This high-level session will examine the strategic, systemic approaches and partnerships being deployed to translate ambition into impactful action, and will explore: